Skip to content

 When attempting recovery, whether to drop intermediate dialog while parsing was being resolved.

-The function that the prompt wraps.
-This function should be a coroutine.
+The function that the prompt was derived from.

 inputs: list[Input] = dataclasses.field(default_factory=list) class-attribute instance-attribute #